zeamador/lattice-recipes/docs/requirements/use_cases.md

-Lattice - Team Ares
-Amador (zea@uw), Chalmers (cchalm@uw), Courts (src712@uw),
-Nash (nashj2@uw), Parker (nnmp@uw), Song (bessieyy@uw)

 # Use Cases

-The most important use cases of Lattice are associated with the handling of recipes, which includes adding new recipes, viewing recipes, searching for recipes, and combining recipes.
-Use cases also include users signing in/out their account, but signing in/out is a single interaction that only changes the sing-in state.
-Therefore, signing in/out is only considered as two conditions here.
+The most important use cases of Lattice are associated with recipes, meals, and kitchens.
+Users can also sign up, sign in and out, and edit their password, but these later use cases are considered trivial and are not included here.

 ## Recipes